 - a) District designation.
-A district name on the zoning map indicates that the regulations pertaining to that district extend throughout the whole area bounded by the district boundary lines within which the name is shown. - b) District boundary determination.
-Where uncertainty exists with respect to the boundaries of the various districts shown on the zoning maps, the following rules shall be used to interpret the zoning maps. - (1) Where a district boundary is shown to coincide with a property line, the property line shall be considered to be the district boundary, unless otherwise noted. - (2) Where a district boundary is located within a roadway or public right-of-way or easement, it will be considered to be in the center of the roadway or public right-of-way or easement. - (3) Where a district boundary is shown dividing a lot, each part of the lot shall conform with the standards of the district in which that part is located.
+A district designation on the zoning map indicates that the regulations pertaining to that district extend throughout the whole area bounded by the district boundary lines for which the designation is indicated. - b) District boundary determination.
+Where uncertainty exists with respect to the boundaries of the various districts shown on the zoning maps, the following rules shall be used to interpret the zoning maps. - (1) Where a district boundary is shown to coincide with a property line, the property line shall be considered to be the district boundary, unless otherwise noted. - (2) Where a district boundary is located within a roadway or public right-of-way or easement, it will be considered to be in the center of the roadway or public right-of-way or easement. - (3) Where a district boundary is shown dividing a lot, each part of the lot shall conform to the standards of the district in which that part is located.